vunetsys/asearch/README.md

 - Looking at a Tech Stack for the cohesion between the Back-end and Front-end of the project --> Currently leaning towards a End-to-End Javascript Project using the MERN (MongoDB - Express.js - React.js - Node.js) Stack with the use of python for the search algorithm (tokenizing,...).

-## Monday 4th of May - Bi-Weekly Update:
+## Monday 20th of april - Bi-Weekly Update:

 ### Schema:
 conferences.js file contains the schema for my Mongo db database.
 This seems to be final but can be subject to change in the future.
 Update:
-  -The current state of the Schema can be found in the .
+  -Added Abstract and Author Keywords into the papers schema.

 #### Current Limitations: